 Admission to the Landscape Architecture Program is rolling and remains open until the class is full preceding the fall start.
 Students may also begin their studies in the spring.

-Yes, Philadelphia University offers the Bachelor of Landscape Architecture degree, which is accredited by the Landscape Architecture Accreditation Board (LAAB).
+Yes, Jefferson offers the Bachelor of Landscape Architecture degree, which is accredited by the Landscape Architecture Accreditation Board (LAAB).

 Definitely.
 For first-year students, the Landscape Architecture Program does not require a portfolio review.
 If you already have strong graphic or computer skills, you will be encouraged to develop those skills further as you progress through the program.
 A portfolio review is required for transfer design students.